johnwcowan/r7rs-work/EnvironmentsMIT.md

 cannot be controlled or manipulated.

-In R5RS there were only three such environments; R6RS and R7RS added the ability to create environments based on a set of import specifiers.
-The environments of this SRFI are built on top of those environments, but add the ability to create, obtain, and destroy bindings and to dcreate either fully mutable or mutable environments, as well as an inheritance relationship between environments that makes them a forest of trees.
+In R5RS there were only three such environments; R6RS and R7RS added the ability to create novel environments based on a set of import specifiers.
+The environments of this SRFI are built on top of those environments, but add the ability to create, obtain, and destroy bindings and to create either fully mutable or immutable environments, as well as an inheritance relationship between environments that makes them a forest of trees.

 ## Constructors